abhishekanirudhan/abhishekanirudhan/README.md

 👋 Hi, I’m @abhishekanirudhan

-I have a background in Economics and Data.
-I enjoy understanding problems, tinkering about, and eventually fixing them.
+I try to learn something new every day.
+I'm interested in statistical learning, no code and economics.

-You can reach me on [twitter](https://twitter.com/abhi_a95)
+You can say hello to me on [twitter](https://twitter.com/abhi_a95)

 <!---
 abhishekanirudhan/abhishekanirudhan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.